GiovanniOcasio/PMAT-Notes/3_Advanced_Static_Analysis/README.md

   <img src="../imgs/cutter_graph.png">
 </p>

-Lastly, we can use the decompiler tool within Cutter, which will try to replicate the source code of an executable for analysis.:
+Lastly, we can use the decompiler tool within Cutter, which will try to replicate the source code of an executable for analysis:

 <p align=center>
   <img src="../imgs/cutter_decompiler.png">
 </p>

-## PEStudio
+From here, we can review the parts of the binary and piece together what may be going on.
+For example, we can jump to calls for Windows APIs and check what is being pushed to these APIs.